goldentooth/.github/profile/README.md

   - **[MetalLB](https://github.com/goldentooth/metallb)**: To achieve parity with cloud services for painless load balancer deployment.
   - **[Prometheus Node Exporter](https://github.com/goldentooth/prometheus-node-exporter)**: For gathering information about cluster nodes.
   - **[ExternalDNS](https://github.com/goldentooth/external-dns)**: To create DNS records for load balancer services.

+## Permissions
+I'm releasing everything I create here under an [Unlicense](https://choosealicense.com/licenses/unlicense/) in the hopes that it proves interesting or useful to other engineers.